 Having said that, it all comes down to personal preference.
-There are a lot of different guitars out there – the Gibson Les Paul being one obvious example – that have thicker necks.
+There are a lot of different guitars out there that have thicker necks.
+The Gibson Les Paul is just one obvious example.
 Generally speaking, guitarists who like to hang their thumb over the top of their fretboard favour ‘V’ shaped necks.
 Some players also believe that it is easier to bend the strings on a ‘V’ shaped neck.

 Ultimately though, whether you opt for a Strat with a similar neck shape and width is purely a matter of what you find most comfortable.
 The neck shape has no impact on your tone at all.
 It just impacts feel and playability.
-So if you are able to do so, try out a number of guitars with different necks to find what feels the most comfortable for you.
+So if you are able to do so, try out a number of guitars with different necks.
+In this way you can find what feels most comfortable for you.

 There are three final changes that Johnson made to his guitar to try to improve his tone.
 And it is when we look at these in detail that Johnson’s meticulous approach to guitar tone becomes clear.

 It is worth stressing at this point though, that I have listed these changes for academic interest, more than anything else.
 For whilst I am sure these changes do have an impact on tone, their effect will be limited within the context of a rig.
-And of all of the advice and recommendations listed here, these are the last elements that I would consider – if indeed they are worth considering at all.
+And of all of the advice and recommendations listed here, these are the last elements that I would consider.
 For as stated above, if you are looking to ‘sweat the small stuff’, I would concentrate on your technique, rather on the more nuanced elements of Johnson’s rig.